Unrecognized

 This is why it is an excellent breed for first-time owners or to be used as service dogs.

 Though considered a healthy dog, as with all other dogs, there are still some conditions they can suffer from.
-Keeping your eye out for any issues and taking your dog for regular checkups at the vet should minimise the risk of your dog suffering any long term issue.
+Keeping your eye out for any issues and taking your dog for regular checkups at the vet should minimise the risk of your dog suffering any long-term issues.

 Here are some of the most common health concerns Goldadors face.